How to build and version control pipelines

 If you want to build your custom pipeline, you need to create it first by following the steps below:

-Once coding of one stage (marked in the .py files in your directory) is finished, you can build your model by following the steps below:
+Once coding of one stage is finished, you can start using your pipeline.
+To use your pipeline you need to build it then start it.
+You can build your model by following the steps below:

-1. Run bojai list --built to see if you had already built your pipeline.
+1. Run bojai list --build to see if you had already built your pipeline.
 If you did, you can rebuild it but the files will be overwritten.

-2. Run bojai build --directory custom-pipeline-directory if this is the first time you build it, or
+2. Run bojai build --piplein give-a-name --directory custom-pipeline-directory if this is the first time you build it, or

 Run bojai build --directory custom-pipeline-directory --replace if you had already built it and want to update it.